Pupils In Computer Class With Teacher

 By understanding these factors, you can make an informed decision about what salary to expect when pursuing work in this field.

-What is the difference between a public and private school?
+What is the difference between a public and a private school?

 Public schools are typically funded and managed by local governments, while private schools are privately owned and operated.
 Private schools are free to set their own tuition fees and have control over the curriculum they offer, as well as the types of activities and experiences offered to their students.